About Beth Whitney

 I had the most wonderful high school art teacher, Ken Mike, who taught me the foundations of drawing, observation, and color, but I'm primarily self-taught when it comes to painting.

-I have a BA in English with History & Bible minors from Cedarville University, and an MS in Library & Information Science from Simmons College.
+I have a BA in English with History & Bible minors from Cedarville University, and an MS in Library & Information Science from Simmons University.

 Over the years, my paintings have been exhibited through several galleries, numerous juried art shows, and a number of invited exhibitions.
-Perhaps the most notable was a nearly-three month solo exhibition in the Presidential suite of the Maine State Senate.
+One career highlight was an extended solo exhibition in the Presidential suite of the Maine State Senate.

 Today, my work is available through the web, easily accessible for everyone to enjoy and purchase regardless of where they live.
-I enjoy engaging with collectors personally, learning about why they chose a particular piece.
+I enjoy engaging with collectors personally, learning about why they chose a particular painting, and any history they have with the featured location.

-My original watercolors have been widely collected over the years, and is included in many private art collections throughout North America, Europe, Asia, Australia, and the Middle East.
-I really enjoy connecting with art lovers and learning how my work speaks to them.
+My original watercolors have been widely collected for more than 20 years.
+They are included in many private art collections throughout the United States, Canada, Europe, Asia, Australia, and the Middle East.
+It's amazing to me how many people know and love Maine.